Sandeepkr07/Sandeep/README.md

 </br>

 - 👀About me:
->>🚀A Passionate "Web Developer" and enthusiastic  electrical engineer 🛠️, constantly seeking opportunities to learn and grow, no matter the scale.
+>>🚀A Passionate "Web Developer" and enthusiastic  mechanical engineer 🛠️, constantly seeking opportunities to learn and grow, no matter the scale.
 Dedicated to building a better future through technology while enhancing personal development. 📈

 <br>